 This course will enhance the understanding of the integrated design process and will highlight the effect of building design on sizing building systems.
-The main objectives are as follows:
+By the end of this course students will be able to:

-• Understanding of the main effect of building envelope on heat transfer, heating and cooling loads and therefore on building systems (e.g. HVAC and lighting).
+- Assess the main effect of building envelope on heat transfer, heating and cooling loads and therefore on building systems (e.g. HVAC and lighting). - Demonstrate knowledge of available state of the art of curtain wall technologies, including window design, glazing types, insulation and photovoltaic technologies (e.g. semitransparent PV, hybrid PV/thermal systems). - Perform simple calculations of electricity by different type of photovoltaic systems. - Model and analyze quantitatively building envelope design effect on heating, cooling and electricity and heat generation.

-- Acquiring knowledge of available state of the art curtain wall technologies, including window design, glazing types, insulation and photovoltaic technologies (e.g. semitransparent PV, hybrid PV/thermal systems). - Acquiring awareness of the integrated design of building envelope with the design of building systems (such as HVAC and lighting) and technologies. - Ability to perform simple calculations of electricity and heat generation by different type of photovoltaic systems. - Ability to model and analyze quantitatively building envelope design effect on heating, cooling and electricity and heat generation. - Developing creative design methodologies for building envelope that integrate building technologies together with aesthetical and functional aspects.
+• Develop creative design methodologies for building envelope that integrate building technologies together with aesthetical and functional aspects.